My recent research rabbit hole has been investigating what I would like to term the Small Group.

 The Small Group must strike a delicate balance between indirection and real progress.
 Pure business drive is not desirable.
 The goal here is not to invest more in the skills you use at work.
 Instead, it is to be truly exploratory for no immediate purpose.
 It is to waste time (yet to savour it), to wander off in the wrong direction (and to find an exciting new path).
 Indirection and exploration should not come at the cost of doing and building.
 Doing and building should not come at the cost of having fun.

 What about subject matter?
-Historical Small Groups are a mixture of the specific (model railways, building personal computers, writing fantasy fiction) and the eclectic (art, culture, philosophy, general self-improvement).
+Historically, groups are a mixture of the specific (model railways, building personal computers, writing fantasy fiction) and the eclectic (art, culture, philosophy, general self-improvement).
 In a sense, I do not think it matters, and the potential landscape is broad.

 From a purely personal perspective, however, I do not (yet) have any one thing that takes priority over my other interests.
 Therefore, my selfish bias is to create something under some kind of umbrella niche that is not too specific.